theforeman/theforeman.org/plugins/foreman_discovery/4.1/index.md

 that, set the value of this setting to name of a fact reported.
 To hide the new column, set to a blank value.
 To show multiple columns, separate fact names by comma.

+## 3.1.5 Discovery image kernel options

+Foreman discovery image currently recognizes the following list of configuration options:

+* proxy.url - URL to Foreman or Proxy (if omitted DNS SRV lookup is made)
+* proxy.type - endpoint type: "foreman" or "proxy"
+* fdi.zips - extensions to download
+* fdi.zipserver - override TFTP server reported by DHCP
+* fdi.initnet=all/bootif - initialize all or pxe NICs (default) during startup
+* fdi.ssh - configure ssh daemon after start (1 to enable)
+* fdi.rootpw - configure ssh daemon password (plain string)
+* fdi.countdown - initial countdown in seconds before registration attempt (15 by default)
+* fdi.uploadsleep - seconds between facter runs (30 by default)
+* fdi.cachefacts - number of fact uploads without caching (0 by default)
+* fdi.px* - PXE-less workflow (described below)

+By default, the image tries to send initial facts multiple times.
+Delay between facter runs can be changed with `fdi.uploadsleep`.
+Once facts are successfully sent to Foreman server, additional uploads are done only on hardware configuration change (e.g. disk drive is added).
+It is possible to force arbitrary amount of uploads via `fdi.cachefacts` option.
+Reasonable value is 2-3 and also increase `fdi.uploadsleep` to more than 60 seconds to prevent race conditions when provisioning hosts (host could be discovered second time when provisioning window is hit).

 ## 3.2 Smart Proxy Discovery plugin